Back

 Rare (affects up to 1 in 1,000 patients):

-• a skin rash that may be like blisters and look like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge - erythema multiforme ).
+• skin rash that may be blister-like and look like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge - erythema multiforme ).

 If you notice any of these symptoms, contact a doctor immediately .